dberg258/Deep-Learning-For-Breast-Cancer-Detection/README.md

-# Detection of Lymph Node Metastases in Women With Breast Cancer

 ## Overview

 This repository contains a solution to the [CAMELYON16](https://camelyon16.grand-challenge.org/Home/) challenge.
 The goal of this challenge is to develop an algorithm to detect cancer in digital slides of lymph node tissue.